 - Internal examination (pelvic examination) of the growth of your uterus.

-If you have any questions about your pregnancy, general health or physical examination, do not be afraid to ask your health care provider.
+If you have any questions about your pregnancy, general health or physical examination, do not be afraid to ask your women's health provider.
+It may be helpful to write questions down prior to your visit.

 Tell your provider if you have any physical problems, if you are under stress, or if you have any other special concerns.
 It is important for your provider to understand how your pregnancy is affecting you and your family.